Stand And Deliver: How To Deliver A Good Speech

 Paper Panic, Begone!

 You confidently stand up, ready to deliver your showpiece.
 But wait, you’re holding a stack of papers taller than Mount Everest!
 Cue the collective sinking hearts.
-Avoid this paper overload by keeping it sleek and elegant with just a few sheets.
-Your audience will breathe a sigh of relief, and you’ll look like a true pro.
+So, keep the font size comfortably readable but don’t make it so big that you end up with half the Amazon rainforest in your hands.

 Practise your speech, and then practise again

-Out of all the speaking tips, this one reigns supreme: practice, practice, practice!
+Out of all the speaking tips, this one reigns supreme: practise, practise, practise!
 Grab that speech and let the words dance on your tongue.
 Read it out loud, over and over, until it becomes second nature.
-You’ll find yourself adding emphasis to certain words and inserting delightful pauses.
-It’s like transforming your speech into a catchy melody that’ll leave your audience mesmerised.
+You’ll find yourself adding emphasis to certain words and inserting little pauses.
+It’s like transforming your speech into a catchy melody.
 So ditch the risky “busking it” strategy and let practice be your guide.

-if you’re struggling to put pen to paper or require a last-minute best man speech written.
-Then I’m here to help.
+If you need guidance on how to deliver your speech or require a last-minute speech written, then I’m here to help.
 Armed with an array of speech writing experience and expertise I am a professional speech writer that can help you create bespoke speeches to captivate your audience.
+Every speech I work on is written to be delivered with pleasure.